PDC-support/pdc-intro/PITCHME.md

 # Exercise 1

 * Take the job script that you can find [here](https://github.com/PDC-support/pdc-intro/blob/master/SLURM_exercises/exercise1.sh) and modify it accordingly to:
-   - Use the proper allocation required, for this course it is *edu2203.intropdc*
+   - Use the proper allocation required, for this course it is *edu2210.intropdc*
    - Use one node for the job
    - Use 4 cores from that node
-   - Add the command **srun -n 1 hostname** to the script (what this will do?)
    - Add at the end of the script the command **sleep 60** to make the job "sleep" for 60 seconds